Academics Menu ▾

 Designing a safe and effective resistance and aerobic training program involves the consideration and manipulation of certain variables.
 In this course on program design you will learn to assess a client's current fitness status, exercise experience, and primary fitness goal.

-Becoming certified by the National Strength and Conditioning Association is the foal for most strength and conditioning specialists and sports medicine professionals.
+This course is the capstone course for the Human Performance concentration.
+Research methods will be emphasized and becoming certified by the National Strength and Conditioning Association will also be a focal point of instruction.
 This course will help the strength and conditioning professional maximize the physical performance potential of the athlete without incurring injuries.
 This course utilizes the disciplines of anatomy, biochemistry, biomechanics, endocrinology, nutrition, exercise physiology, and sport psychology.

 An overview of the human body and how it functions.
 Emphasis will be placed on skeletal, muscular, cardiovascular, pulmonary, endocrine and digestive systems.

 An application of mechanical principles to human movement.